-- Breast density is determined through a woman’s mammogram and described as one of four categories depending on the amount of breast tissue in comparison to fat in the breast.
+- Breast density is determined through a woman’s mammogram and described as one of four categories.

-- 40% of women age 40 and over have dense breasts.
+- Dense breasts are normal.
+In fact almost half of women over age 40 have dense breasts.

-- Other screening tests, such as ultrasound or breast MRI, in addition to mammography substantially increase detection of early stage breast cancers in dense breasts.
+- After a mammogram, adding other screening tests, such as ultrasound or breast MRI, increases detection of breast cancers in dense breasts.